tsized/projects/README.md

 projects
 ========

-Most of my school projects
+Some of my school projects